 If you look at wine lists from any of the top wine bars from The Ten Bells in New York to Coinstot Vino the trendy cave-à-manger in the lovely Passage des Panoramas in Paris you will find the wines of Virginie Maignien and Patrice Lescarret of Causse Marines.
-The instantly recognisable and humorous wine labels with their irreverent, but obscure, jibes at French bureaucracy may give the impression that they are a jovial lot at Causse Marines.
-However, they are very serious wine makers who are committed to restoring the Gaillac region to its former glory.
+The instantly recognisable and humorous wine labels with their irreverent, but obscure, jibes at French bureaucracy may give the impression that they are a jovial lot at Causse Marines - and they are!
+However, they are also very serious wine makers who are committed to restoring the Gaillac region to its former glory.

 Their vineyards fall within the appellation of Gaillac which lies a short drive north of the south-west city of Toulouse.
 The vineyards are tended biodynamically with no pesticides or fungicides or artificial fertilizers used.

 They make their wines naturally and have a wide range of unusual grape varieties to call on including Ondenc, Loin-de-l'Oeil, Braucol, Duras and Mauzac.
 They are part of a group of local vignerons who are trying to restore the ancient grape varieties that made the Gaillac wines famous throughout Europe in the sixteenth and seventeeth centuries.

 This Vin de Table Mysterre is indeed a mystery.
 It is yellow-gold in the bottle.
 It starts out like an Armagnac and then morphs into an amontillado sherry then gives off some Madeira notes, then some very old Savagnin hints.
 There is nothing else like it!
 We have often opened a bottle of this wine at a gathering of wine geeks and they are always intrigued and delighted with the wine, but rarely do they know the origin or the style of wine they are tasting!